-14. Lasers.
+11. Lasers.
 Speed detection lidar/lasers are used by DMV to detect speeding violations.
 The units are handheld and not mounted in inspectors vehicle.
 They are assigned to each inspector.
 DMVs primary focus is enforcing CMV violations and cars operating in an unsafe manner around CMVs (TACT stops).
 Because DMVs primary focus is on CMV traffic these units are not prorated.
-DMV will replace the oldest/outdated 5 Lasers currently being used in the field by full time commercial motor vehicle inspectors.
-In addition DMV will purchase a mount/adapter to be used with the inspectors issued cell phone which will take a picture of the vehicle/vehicle speed as seen on the laser units display.
+DMV will replace the oldest/outdated 64 Lasers currently being used in the field by full time commercial motor vehicle inspectors.
+In addition, DMV will purchase a mount/adapter to be used with the inspectors issued cell phone which will take a picture of the vehicle/vehicle speed as seen on the laser units display.
 Pictures obtained using this mount have helped getting convictions upheld in court and also with the DataQ process.

-Lasers w/cell phone camera mount - \$2500.00/each X 5 4 = \$12,500.00 \$10,000.00
+Lasers w/cell phone camera mount - \$2500.00/each X 6 = \$15.000.00 X 4 = \$10.000.00

-15. Radars.
+12. Radars.
 Speed detection radars are mounted in the inspectors patrol vehicle and used to detect speeding violations.
 DMVs primary focus is enforcing CMV violations and cars operating in an unsafe manner around CMVs (TACT stops).
-Because DMVs primary focus is on CMV traffic these units are not prorated.
-DMV will replace/upgrade 5 radars currently being used in the field by full time commercial motor vehicle inspectors.
-The radars DMV is currently purchasing work much better then the current radars used by DMV especially on the Interstate Highways as the usable distance is longer and the time it takes to acquire a moving speed target is much quicker.
+DMV will replace/upgrade 8 radars currently being used in the field by full time commercial motor vehicle inspectors.
+The radars DMV is currently purchasing work much better then the current radars used by DMV, especially on the Interstate Highways as the usable distance is longer and the time it takes to acquire a moving speed target is much quicker.

-Radars - \$4500.00/each X 5 = \$22,500.00
+Radars - \$4500.00/each X 8 = \$36,000.00 X 40% = \$14,400.00